Wu Zi Bei Ge

-Wu Zi Bei Ge, also known as Wu Zi Bei Ge: Wu Zetian Zhuan, is a 2006 Chinese television series based on the life of Wu Zetian, the only woman in Chinese history to assume the title of "Empress Regnant".
-The series was directed and written by Chen Yanmin, and starred Siqin Gaowa and Wen Zhengrong as the empress.
-The series' title Wu Zi Bei Ge literally means "Song of the Uncharactered Stele", with the "stele" referring to the unmarked one standing near Wu Zetian's tomb at the Qianling Mausoleum.
+Wu Zi Bei Ge, also known as Wu Zi Bei Ge: Wu Zetian Zhuan, is a 2006 Chinese historical television series based on the life of Wu Zetian, the only female emperor in Chinese history.
+Directed and written by Chen Yanmin, the series starred Siqin Gaowa as Wu Zetian.
+Its Chinese title means "song of the uncharactered stele", a reference to the unmarked stele near Wu Zetian's tomb at the Qianling Mausoleum in present-day Qian County, Shaanxi.